-This article explains how to manually submit your Android app to the Google Play Store for the first time, using the .APK file obtained via AppMachine.
+This article explains how to manually submit your Android app to the Google Play Store for the first time, using the .APK file obtained via the 'Create new APK' button on the Publish page in AppMachine.

 Publishing an Android app in the Google Play Store consists of the following steps: